Lansdowne, India

+Geography and location

+Lansdowne is a hill station in the Pauri Garhwal district of Uttarakhand, India.
+It lies at an elevation of approximately 1,700 meters (5,577 feet) above sea level.
+The town is about 45 kilometers (28 miles) from the district headquarters, Pauri, and approximately 250 kilometers (155 miles) from the state capital, Dehradun.

 History

-Originally known as Kaludanda (काळूडाण्डा) after Kalu (Black) and Danda (hills) in Garhwali, Lansdowne was founded and named after then Viceroy of India (1888-1894), Lord Lansdowne in 1887, and by 1901 it had a population of 3943.
+Originally known as Kaludanda (काळूडाण्डा) after Kalu (Black) and Danda (hills) in Garhwali, Lansdowne was founded and named after then Viceroy of India (1888–1894), Lord Lansdowne in 1887, and by 1901 it had a population of 3943.
 Lansdowne was developed by the British for catering for the Recruits Training center of the Garhwal Rifles.
-Lansdowne was a major place of the activities of freedom fighters from British Garhwal during British period.
+Lansdowne was a major place of the activities of freedom fighters from British Garhwal during the British Raj.
 Nowadays, the famous Garhwal Rifles of the Indian Army has its regimental center here.

-Lansdowne is one of the quietest hill stations of India and is popular since the British came to India.
-Lansdowne is unlike other hill stations as it is well connected with motorable roads but remote in its own way.
-It is situated at an altitude of 1,706 m above sea level surrounded with thick oak and blue pine forests in the Pauri Garhwal district of Uttarakhand state.